slothoth/Fall-From-Heaven/README.md

 - [ ] debug buggy spawning system from it
 - [ ] some summoned units being "illusions", heal after combat, but cant kill enemy units, only damage up to 90%.
 VERY HARD
 - [ ] aoe explosion damage from death of pyre zombie    Lua : Event : UnitRemovedFromMap
 - [ ] Element damage system.
 Need to test the range of resistance.
 Each damage is really 5.
+Some immunities exist.
+20% MR plus 50% MR specific.
+- [ ] is it additive or not?
+- [ ] can then just do as modifier with requirements in a binaryish way, if only 5 possible ways. i.e. if unit doesnt have 20% tag, do 1 damage. if unit doesnt have 50% tag, do 3 damage. if unit doesnt have immune tag, do 2 damage for full 6.
 ## Armageddon Counter:
+- [ ] Contributons to Armageddon count (Razing non-Veil cities (makes City Ruins improvement), Prophecy Mark units being created, Wonders being created.
+Ashen Veil founding, Ashen Veil spread, Compact broken (hyborem or Basium), Sheaim project, Illian projects?
+War equipment kills)
+- [ ] Lowering Armageddon count (Razing Veil Cities, Sanctifying city ruins, Hallowing of Elohim project, Prophecy Mark units dying, Wonders destroyed? )
-- [ ] Conversion of global warming system  We probably just steal the UI design of it.
+- [ ] Hijack Global Warming panel.
+We probably just steal the UI design of it.
 - [ ] Converting terrain to Hell terrain equivalent.
 Look into TerrainBuilder.SetTerrainType(), can also set Features and Resources.
 If not, can set plot Properties and visually change it, like JNR does? idk if that ever worked.
 - [ ] actions that happen once counter reaches certain value     Lua: Event : PlayerTurnStarted check if some property has reached a point.
 Actually where would I store state, there is no Game:SetProperty()